-This is also an opportunity for your students to learn about, and practice with, adjustment layers.
-There is a lot you could say about using adjustment layers to work with effects, but with limited time, you may want to focus on the key principles at work instead.
+This is also an opportunity for your students to learn about, and practice using, adjustment layers.
+There is a lot you could say about using adjustment layers to work with effects, but with limited time, you may want to focus on the key prin- ciples at work instead.